aditikhare007/AI-Research-Junction/README.md

 AI Research Junction is a **curated intelligence layer for modern AI systems** — focused on translating cutting-edge research into **practical, production-relevant insights**.

 It is designed for:
-- AI engineers building real systems
+- AI engineers building production systems
 - product leaders evaluating AI capabilities
 - researchers tracking emerging system patterns